Knowing your purpose in life is confusing for single people. Most of us focus on one of two things: getting married or career success.

-I doubt that it's true with you, because you're a different kind of person if you're reading this article, but many young people today believe having fun and enjoying themselves is their purpose in life.
+I doubt that it's true with you, because you're a different kind of person if you're reading this article, but many young people today believe having fun and enjoying themselves is their true purpose in life.

 Some of us think that because we're single, we don't have any responsibilities.
 We only have our self to account for and no one to answer to.
 We have freedom to do things married people don't, and that's where many single people get into trouble.

 But that's a subject for another article.
 What I'm driving at here is that your purpose in life goes beyond yourself.
 We singles tend to be selfish enough.
-We can be better when we understand that our purpose is not self-satisfaction.
+We can be better adults when we understand that our purpose is not self-satisfaction.

-Jesus summed it up, very clearly:
+Jesus summed it up, very simply: